WhaleJ84/librenms_handler/README.md

 The project aims to provide the user with as much information as if they were looking at the [reference guide](https://docs.librenms.org/API/) themselves.

-I have not used it myself, so I cannot endorse it, but a quick search shows that [LibreNMSAPI](https://github.com/RobertH1993/LibreNMSAPI) has a similar goal with a different outlook.
+I have not used it myself so I cannot endorse it, but a quick search shows that [LibreNMSAPI](https://github.com/RobertH1993/LibreNMSAPI) has a similar goal with a different outlook.
 Consider checking it out if this project doesn't suit your needs!

 ## Usage